For inquires about registering for this course, please contact Mike LaBombard

 Retest and Late Exam/Assignment Policy:

 Students with a non-passing grade on an exam will be allowed (1) retest opportunity per exam.
 The retest must occur within (1) week of the closing date of the posted exam.
-(10) points will automatically be deducted from whatever score is obtained on the retest and the resulting score will be the recorded exam score in the gradebook.
-Students who miss an exam, without a valid excuse, will be given a zero and must then follow the policy for a non-passing exam score.
-As for a late assignment, (10) points will be deducted for each day that the assignment is late.
+The higher of the two grades will be the score recorded within the gradebook.

 Percent Letter Grade